NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       Tensors are maps from *coordinates* to scalar values, all of the same type, called the *element type* of the tensor.

+   top five

+      Term used to describe the training accuracy of a model that can produce results indicative of probabilities

    model description

       A description of a program's fundamental operations that are